Dentioner/saas_practice/README.md

 # saas_practice
-repo for software engineering
+repo for software engineering.
-btw, I do not have the ability to debug my code in Ruby  :-(
+BTW, I do not have the ability to debug my code in Ruby  :-(